Terrorism in Switzerland: Incidents

 Notable incidents include the 1955 seizure of the Romanian embassy in Bern, El Al Flight 432 attack, and the bombing of Swissair Flight 330.

 On 12 September 2020, a randomly-chosen man was fatally stabbed in Morges.
 The attacker was known to the Swiss intelligence service as an Islamist and under surveillance for possible links to terrorism.

+On 3 March 2024, a 15-year-old stabbed and injured an Orthodox Jewish man in Zurich.
+He allegedly swore allegiance to Islamic State and called for a battle against the Jews.

 Counterterrorism

 In 1977, Petra Krause, an Italian-German woman, was extradited from Switzerland to Italy on allegations of supplying arms to outlawed terrorist organizations.

 In 2015, Swiss police arrested two Syrians and found traces of bomb-making chemicals in a car.
 The arrested individuals were members of an Islamic State cell planning an attack using explosives and toxic gas.

 Since the 2015 Paris attacks, Swiss and French officials say they have been working closely together.
 Geneva also has raised their alert level.